Templates

 Pricing and renewal

-Inside the builder, merchants should expect to set:- one-time or recurring access
+Inside the builder, merchants should expect to set:- one-time access or native automatic subscriptions

 - buyer price